fc - process the command history list

 - A negative decimal number representing the command that was executed number of commands previously.
 For example, -1 is the immediately previous command.

 - A string indicating the most recently entered command that begins with that string.
-If the old=new operand is not also specified with -s, the string form of the first operand cannot contain an embedded equal sign.
+If the old= new operand is not also specified with -s, the string form of the first operand cannot contain an embedded <equals-sign>.

 When the synopsis form with -s is used:

-- If first is omitted, the previous command will be used.
+If first is omitted, the previous command shall be used.

 For the synopsis forms without -s: